Big-Data-Systems/FLOWERPrototype/README.md

 ### Usage

-This project uses python 3.10 -- no external libraries are required.
+The analysis portion of this project uses python 3.10 -- no external libraries are required.

 ```
 usage: __init__.py [-h] [-v] [-o OUTPUT] [-e ERDIAG] [-d] filename